Nicko McBrain: Musical career

-Drumming style
+Retirement from touring

+On 7 December 2024, McBrain announced his retirement from touring with Iron Maiden, with Dickinson stating that he still remains a member of the band.
+He played his final live performance with the band that same day in Sao Paulo, Brazil.
+Metal Injection called it "a major moment in metal history."

+The band confirmed Nicko's live replacement to be Simon Dawson, who is the drummer for British Lion, Steve Harris' hard rock side project.

+Artistry

 McBrain's drumming has been an important element of Iron Maiden's sound from 1983's Piece of Mind onwards, with guitarist Adrian Smith remarking that, "he always had the chops and the technique, but in Maiden he really exploded, to the point where a lot of stuff we did after he joined was then founded on his playing, all those busy patterns he does, displaying tremendous technique."
 As described in detail on the band's 2004 documentary, Piece of Mind's opening track, "Where Eagles Dare", famously displays McBrain's ability to use the single drum pedal very quickly, plus his rapid tom fills.

-He is often considered among the best and most influential heavy metal/hard rock drummers of all time.
-In the 2008 Live After Death DVD, Steve Gadd, McBrain's then drum technician, comments that, on the World Slavery Tour, some drummers would refer to McBrain as an 'octopus' after witnessing the way in which his stamina gives him the ability to use all of his large signature drum kit in concert.
+In the 2008 Live After Death DVD, Steve Gadd, McBrain's then drum technician (not to be confused with the other one), comments that, on the World Slavery Tour, some drummers would refer to McBrain as an 'octopus' after witnessing the way in which his stamina gives him the ability to use all of his large signature drum kit in concert.

 McBrain often employs the back end of his left hand drum stick to allow for more powerful "snare hits".
 He is known for not using a double bass pedal, with Bruce Dickinson commenting that he refused to use one on "Where Eagles Dare", considering them 'undrummerish'.
 He claims to have only ever used a double pedal once on "Face in the Sand", from Dance of Death, preferring to use a DW 5000 Accelerator single pedal.
 Since switching to the DW pedal in 2000, McBrain plays barefoot, stating that it gives him "more freedom."